dipta007/cookbook-007/python3/README.md

 3. **Writing output is really expensive**.
 Writing a gigantic string once, may be better than writing several small strings.
 4. Type casting is really expensive.
 Avoid if possible (string to int).
 5. [Careful with Dict vs Lists for graphs](https://codeforces.com/blog/entry/21048)
+6. Use PyPy2✅ / PyPy3
+7. List comprehension is faster than for loops
+8.

 ### Read to get more idea
 - [ ] [Python Performance Tips](https://wiki.python.org/moin/PythonSpeed/PerformanceTips)